Earl: Norman Conquest

 After the Conquest, new earldoms tended to be named for the city and castle in which they were based.
-However, some titles became attached to the family name rather than location.
+Some titles became attached to the family name rather than location.
 For example, the holder of the earldom of Surrey was more commonly called "Earl Warenne".
 The same was true of the earldom of Buckingham, whose holder was called "Earl Gifford".
 These earls may have preferred to be known by family names that were older and more prestigious than their newer territorial designations.